yuzjing/devScripts/README.md

-A script to check systems
+A script to check hardware info.